-In this magazine he writes on issues affecting Indian men.
+In this magazine, he writes on issues affecting Indian men.
 The main article written on the first page of the magazine talks about the burning men’s rights issues.
-Some of the latest issues shown here had articles on rape, marital rape, problem of increasing of unscrupulous women in India and love and dedication of women in relationships.
-In these publications he raised important questions on politics of gender equality in India and feminist promoted false rape culture.
-He writes these articles in the nick name of চোখে আঙ্গুল দাদা (Chokhe Angul Dada – one who shows the social hypocrisies clearly)
+Some of the latest issues shown here had articles on rape, marital rape, the problem of increasing of unscrupulous women in India and love and dedication of women in relationships.
+In these publications, he raised important questions on politics of gender equality in India and feminist promoted false rape culture.
+He writes these articles in the nickname of চোখে আঙ্গুল দাদা (Chokhe Angul Dada – one who shows the social hypocrisies clearly)

-His concern that male talent is getting wasted in this battle against criminal minded females.
+His concern that male talent is getting wasted in this battle against criminally minded females.
 They are only taking rounds of courts and fighting legal battles in their prime time instead of contributing to the growth of the nation.
-He agrees that men’s rights is even more prominent, strong and vocal in India today compared to what it was in 1990s.
+He agrees that men’s rights are even more prominent, strong and vocal in India today compared to what it was in the 1990s.
 He thinks that men are not united and when it comes to talking against feminists.
-These men very often do not realize they are talking against criminal women and not against all women.
+These men very often do not realize they are talking about criminal women and not against all women.
 They are only protesting against some gender biased laws that treat all women as saints and empower unscrupulous and criminal minded women.

 We hope that his high hopes come true very soon and we see the silver lining asap.